jimmybanta/LLM-from-scratch/dev-journal.md

     zy - index: 5663: binary speedup: 85.15185856754306, hash speedup: 350.0217391304348
     zz - index: 5664: binary speedup: 86.27349570200573, hash speedup: 373.7982619490999
     zzle - index: 5665: binary speedup: 82.82770270270271, hash speedup: 355.9140145170296
+    thisisatokenthatdoesntexist - index: -1: binary speedup: 81.94699407281965, hash speedup: 180.28949329359165

     For special characters, it was all about the same - as expected, because they're the first items in the vocab.

     For early items that aren't special tokens, binary is a little slower, which makes sense.
     As we get later, binary gets better.
     Hash table is consistently the fastest.

+#### Encoder/Decoder

+Created encode and decode functions.
+Encode works by pre-tokenizing, so I have individual words.
+Then, I iterate backwards thorugh each word - so start with the full word, then the full word minus the last character, then minus the last two characters, etc.
+    - each time I check to see if a token exists that matches it - if it does, then I encode that token and move onto the rest of the word
+    - if it doesn't, I iterate backwards until I find a match (or it's an unknown token)
+    - there may be a better way to do this? - I'm not sure.
+    - this seems like the most straightforward way to do it, maybe not the most efficient

+    Ex.
+    - 'hello' - 'hello' -> 'hell' -> 'hel' = match
+        - then, 'lo' -> match
+        so it becomes 'hel' + 'lo'

+Encoding a single sentence ('the mitochondria is the powerhouse of the cell') took 0.0001 seconds, decoding it took 0.000006 seconds.
+Encoding a paragraph took 0.001 seconds, decoding took 0.00006 seconds Encoding Moby Dick (~215k words) took 1.01 seconds, decoding took 0.06 seconds.

+I'm fine with this for now - maybe I can optimize later.